-DB2 CLI packages are automatically bound to databases when the databases are created or migrated.
+DB2 CLI packages are automatically bound to databases when the databases are created or upgraded, or a fix pack is applied to either the client or the server.
 If a user has intentionally dropped a package, then you must rebind db2cli.lst.